thanos-io/thanos/docs/components/compact.md

                                 non-downsampled data is not efficient and useful e.g it is not possible to render all samples for a human eye anyway
+      --compaction.disable      Disables compaction.
+This is not recommended as compaction optimizes the stored data in bucket --retention.disable       Disables retention.
       --block-sync-concurrency=20
                                 Number of goroutines to use when syncing block metadata from object storage.